 We take great pride in preserving and protecting some of our city’s most significant historical structures by identifying endangered buildings and, where possible, acquiring and renovating those structures for new uses.

 Old St. Luke’s Hospital and the Florida Casket Company

-Constucted in 1878, this hospital–one of the city’s oldest public buildings–played a prominent role in caring for Jacksonville’s citizens stricken by the yellow fever epidemic in 1888, the typhoid epidemic ten years later, and the Great Fire of 1901.
+Constructed in 1878, this hospital–one of the city’s oldest public buildings–played a prominent role in caring for Jacksonville’s citizens stricken by the yellow fever epidemic in 1888, the typhoid epidemic 10 years later, and the Great Fire of 1901.
 In 1885, St. Luke’s established the first modern nursing school in Florida.
 In 1914, the hospital moved to a larger complex in Springfield.
 (We invite you to read more about the hospital’s earliest years here.)

 In succeeding years, the old building served as a coffin factory and a warehouse, before standing vacant for several years.
-Numerous appeals were made to save Old St. Luke’s, but it was not until the north and south wings were demolished in 1975 that a non-profit group, Old St. Luke’s Restoration, Inc., was able to purchase the property and preserve the central structure.
+Numerous appeals were made to save Old St. Luke’s, but it was not until the north and south wings were demolished in 1975 that a nonprofit group, Old St. Luke’s Restoration, Inc., was able to purchase the property and preserve the central structure.

-Old St. Andrew’s
+Old St. Andrew’s Church

 It is built of pressed brick laid in black mortar, with stone trimmings.
 The ground plan is cruciform, with the vestry-room on one side and the organ-chamber on the other forming the transepts.
 The chancel and nave are separated by three arches of masonry.
 The interior woodwork of the building is Florida pine, and the doors are made of solid mahogany.
-The ceiling is panelled with yellow pine.
+The ceiling is paneled with yellow pine.
 The tower rises to a height of 120 feet, at one time the tallest in the city.

 By the 1970s, however, the once populous residential area around the church had faded, the congregation had moved to a new church in Arlington, and the building had fallen into disuse and disrepair.
 Vacant for over a decade, the building was one of the most perplexing challenges facing local preservationists.
 Ironically, the Jacksonville Jaguars helped save it.

-Did you know Old St. Andrews is available for wedding and event rentals?
+Did you know Old St. Andrew’s is available for wedding and event rentals?

 The Merrill House

-In about 1875 James E. Merrill started a small iron works in Jacksonville after learning the black-smithing trade from his father.
-Known as the Merrill-Stevens Engineering Co., by the late 1880’s the iron works became one of the largest shipbuilding companies in the South.
+In about 1875, James E. Merrill started a small iron works in Jacksonville after learning the black-smithing trade from his father.
+Known as the Merrill-Stevens Engineering Co., by the late 1880s the iron works became one of the largest shipbuilding companies in the South.
 In 1886 Merrill built this house at 229 Lafayette Street, just a short walk from his iron works on East Bay Street.
 It exemplifies the Queen Anne style, with a square tower on the southwest corner and an elaborate vergeboard in the north gable.
 The porch posts, brackets, and spindles reflect the Eastlake style.
 In recent years it suffered lamentable deterioration.
-The Jacksonville Historical Society, in cooperation with the Mayor’s office of the City of Jacksonville, undertook the saving of this house in 2000.
-The building was moved to 311 A. Philip Randolph Blvd. next to Old St. Andrews Church, where its restoration was begun.
+The Jacksonville Historical Society, in cooperation with the Mayor’s Office of the City of Jacksonville, undertook the saving of this house in 2000.
+The building was moved to 311 A. Philip Randolph Blvd. next to Old St. Andrew’s Church, where its restoration was begun.

 In March 2002, the Merrill House was moved again, to be better situated further from the construction of the new baseball stadium.
 Its new location is one block to the north.
-With the completion of the renovation in December, 2005, it serves as an annex to the Jacksonville Historical Society’s headquarters, then housed in Old St. Andrew’s Church, and now solely as a house museum celebrating the American Victorian period in Jacksonville.
+With the completion of the renovation in December 2005, it served as an annex to the Jacksonville Historical Society’s headquarters, then housed in Old St. Andrew’s Church, and now solely as a house museum celebrating the American Victorian period in Jacksonville.